wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 2.5.16 =
+* Added: Captch security added to guest order lookup

 = 2.5.15 =
 * Updated: Updated to latest ShareYourCart point release

 = 2.5.14 =
-* Fixed: Rewrote the email functions to prevent the frequent reports on non-functioning emails.
+* Fixed: Did some things to try and minimize the email issues users have been reporting.

 = 2.5.13 =
 * Updated: Updated to latest ShareYourCart point release